jiesutd/TrainEmbMultiTask/README.md

 The `.pmodel` file contains parameters (weights) of input character representation network.
 The `.pchar` file contains character embeddings after the multitask training.
 The `.pbichar` file contains character bigram embeddings after the multitask training.
 (We suggest you combine the `.pchar/.pbichar` embeddings with the initial input pretrained char/bichar embeddings together, i.e. if char/bichar exists in the multitask output embedding, then keep the multitask output embedding; else keep the initial input pretrain embedding.
-This can effectively reduce OOV and get a better performance in following tasks.)
+This can effectively reduce OOV and get a better performance in following tasks.
+To do this, use my script [MergeEmb.py](MergeEmb.py).)

 Cite: